OHS Humane Education

 Our mission: To foster an environment of respect, responsibility, and compassion for all animals through education and community engagement.
 To empower people of all ages to treat animals humanely, bring awareness to current animal issues, create advocates for animals, and build lifelong supporters of animal welfare causes.

-Learn about our Humane Education programs for students and more:
+Learn about our Humane Education programs for students, youths and adults:

 Classroom presentations »